Dee Alford

-DeAundre Alford (born November 5, 1997) is an American professional football cornerback and return specialist for the Atlanta Falcons of the National Football League (NFL).
+DeAundre Alford (born November 5, 1997) is an American professional football cornerback and punt returner for the Buffalo Bills of the National Football League (NFL).
 He won the 108th Grey Cup with the Winnipeg Blue Bombers as a starter in his first season.
 He played college football for the Tusculum Pioneers.

 College career

 Alford played college football for the Tusculum Pioneers from 2016 to 2019 where he played in 40 games and recorded 140 tackles and 10 interceptions.
 He also had 40 passes defended as a Pioneer, which is a school record.